 Legal entities usually have a clearer business structure and adhere to a comprehensive code of conduct, which helps to ensure that a company meets its financial obligations.
 In addition, they are able to run the business more sustainably and are not affected by changes in senior management or partnership.
 Overall, the major benefits of allowing the incorporation of business entities in the valuation industry include:

+b.
 Companies have better audit and compliance procedures, which will strengthen the credibility of valuation reports.

+c.
 Companies are of larger scale, capable of conducting extensive market research and establishing databases.

-Suggestion 2: Require banks to charter professional valuation professionals for transactions involving mortgage loans
+Suggestion 2: Require banks to charter professional valuation professionals for transactions involving mortgage loans.

 At present, domestic banks mainly rely on in-house valuation teams when reviewing mortgage applications, while foreign banks in Taiwan appoint a licensed appraiser to provide an independent opinion on the property value.
 The practice adopted by foreign banks ensures that they receive professional and objective advice on property conditions in line with global standards.
 On the other hand, undertaking valuation work internally may lead local banks to encounter problems such as conflicts of interest and bad debt.

-The Committee urges the Financial Supervisory Commission to require banks, when extending credit on collateral, to hire an independent licensed valuer to produce an appraisal report that determines a current fair market value in order to prevent overestimation of property value and over-lending.
+The Committee continues urging the Financial Supervisory Commission to require banks, when extending credit on collateral, to hire an independent licensed valuer to produce an appraisal report that determines a current fair market value in order to prevent overestimation of property value and over-lending.
 In addition, banks should be instructed to draw up guidelines to evaluate appraisers’ performance and their accuracy.
 This step would help protect the interests of both banks and depositors.